 This book will be of interest to students and scholars of the history of science and technology, Canadian history, and environmental history.

 Edward Jones-Imhotep is a cultural historian of science and technology and an associate professor of history at York University.
-He is the author of The Unreliable Nation: Hostile Nature and Technological Failure in the Cold War and winner of the Abbot Payson Usher Prize in the history of technology.
+He is the recipient of the Sidney Edelstein Prize in the history of technology for his book The Unreliable Nation: Hostile Nature and Technological Failure in the Cold War.
 He has held visiting fellowships at the École des hautes études en sciences sociales, Paris, and was the Northrop Frye Visiting Fellow at the University of Toronto.

 Tina Adcock is a cultural and environmental historian of modern Canada and an assistant professor of history at Simon Fraser University.
 She has published work in Swedish, Norwegian, Canadian, and American scholarly journals and volumes.
 She is an associate of the L.R.
 Wilson Institute for Canadian History at McMaster University.

-Contributors: Tina Adcock, Stephen Bocking, Dorotea Gucciardo, Jan Hadlaw, James Hull, Edward Jones-Imhotep, Dolly Jørgensen, Eda Kranakis, Daniel Macfarlane, Beth A. Robertson, Efram Sera-Shriar, Blair Stein, Andrew Stuhl, David Theodore
+Contributors: Stephen Bocking, Dorotea Gucciardo, Jan Hadlaw, James Hull, Dolly Jørgensen, Eda Kranakis, Daniel Macfarlane, Beth A. Robertson, Efram Sera-Shriar, Blair Stein, Andrew Stuhl, David Theodore

 History, Technology, and the Making of Northern Environments